 A fade haircut is a hairstyle in which the hair is cut very short, often leaving a gradual fade from the front to the back of the head.
 Fades are popular because they are easy to style and can be made into many different styles.

 Fade Haircut Tips

-To keep your fade looking fresh, using a razor to keep the edges sharp is important.
-It is also important to get professional touchups every two to three weeks in order to keep your hair clean and healthy.
+Using a razor to keep the edges sharp is important to keep your fade looking fresh.
+Getting professional touchups every two to three weeks is important to keep your hair clean and healthy.

-Additionally, using a brush to keep short hairs even and flat can help you achieve the perfect fade haircut.
+Using a brush to keep short hair even and flat can help you achieve the perfect fade haircut.

 Fade vs Taper

 Understanding the fade vs taper.
 A fade haircut is a shorter style on the sides and back with longer hair on top.
 A taper haircut is when the hair gradually gets shorter as it goes down the head, usually with the sides being the shortest.

 - A fade is a cut where the transition ends on a clean line of short hair, while a taper is a more conservative and reserved cut that leaves less of the scalp exposed.